For Teaching Service employees click to review: Teaching Service

 Full time employees require express permission to engage in any paid employment outside the Department or engage in the conduct of a business, profession or trade.
 Part time employees may not engage in paid employment outside the Department that conflicts with the proper performance of the employee’s duties.

+Employees may only engage in other employment where the activity does not conflict with their role as a Department employee.
 All employees who wish to engage in other work are expected to complete the 'Other Employment Application Form' below.

-Employees seeking permission from their Principal/Manager to engage in other paid employment or carry on a business, profession or trade must apply in writing prior to the commencement of any employment and in sufficient time to enable the request to be considered and determined beforehand.
+Employees seeking permission from their Manager to engage in other paid employment or carry on a business, profession or trade must apply in writing prior to the commencement of any employment and in sufficient time to enable the request to be considered and determined beforehand.
 Applications to engage in other employment should include the following information:

 - details of the nature of the other employment, including the location and likely hours of work